teamfa/sails-hook-react-router/README.md

 > This project requires React >0.14 & React Router >1.0 (`npm install react react-router --save`)

+## Example Project

+And example project for this router can be found [here](https://github.com/teamfa/sails-universal-react-starter).

 ### Sails setup
 Create a `react` config which at minimum returns the resolved path to your React Router exported routes, e.g: